SonnyLarsson/Texts/My Code Standard.md

 * Organizing code
 * Telling a compiler what to do with code

-Comments have a way of sticking around longer than intended and when changes are made to the code, a comment may even become a liar.
+Comments have a way of sticking around longer than intended.
+When changes are made to the code, a comment may even become a liar.
 In all of the cases above, an outdated comment may become a problem.
 So, always keep comments up to date, or avoid comments entirely.

 Sometimes, comments are hard to avoid.
-For example, some languages allow programmers to define if a snippet of code should be used in a specific build.
+For example, some languages allow programmers to define if a snippet of code should be used in a specific build with conditional comments.
 Other comments are used for OpenApi generation.
 Some comments establish code ownership, or tell other programmers what they may do with your code.
-So, use comments that do more than just provide internal documentation.
+With that in mind, use comments that do more than just provide internal documentation.

 However, some comments *can* and should be avoided.
 See comments that only serve as information for yourself and other programmers as an indication that it might be time to refactor your code.
-So, when a comment only serves as documentation, consider replacing it with better code.
+In other words, when a comment only serves as documentation, consider replacing it with better code.

 > Writer's note: Now, that sweet ASCII rendition of Homer Simpson with a flame thrower?
 Maybe keep that comment.
 It might not add anything to the code, but we *should* be happy at work.
 Just keep the silly stuff at the end of a file, if you need it.